-Gayline (my wife of 42+ years) and I have six adult children and more than a dozen grand-children (the number keeps growing!).
+Gayline (my wife since 1978) and I have six adult children and more than a dozen grand-children (the number keeps growing!).
 And for those who care: I enjoy simply hanging with my bride, playing ping pong, eating sushi, playing an occasional round of golf, cheering New England sports teams, and reminding my grand-children to never, ever, ever, ever forget that I love them!

 Me and My Wife Gayline